My crazy ‘Covid screen’ project

 I’m also proud of its modular construction, with all its air-tight seals neatly screwed together with (hidden) pocket hole joints.
 It can be easily dismantled, leaving almost no trace, just a few screw holes.

-Yet, I secretly feel embarrassed and ashamed, that I’m asking my family and friends to submit to a weird ‘Silence of the Lambs’ regime.
+Yet, I secretly feel embarrassed, that I’m asking my family and friends to submit to a weird ‘Silence of the Lambs’ regime.

 I’m angry with myself, that I took so much time making the screen, agonising about its design, and even sanding and sealing it, although it’s only a temporary fixture.